hlashbrooke/WordPress-Plugin-Template/README.md

 You can run the script just like you would run any shell script - it does not take any arguments, so you don't need to worry about that.
 Once you start the script it will ask for two things:

-1. **Plugin name** - this must be the full name of your plugin, with  correct capitalisation and spacing
+1. **Plugin name** - this must be the full name of your plugin, with correct capitalisation and spacing.
-2. **Destination folder** - this will be the folder where your new plugin will be created.
-Typically this will be your `wp-content/plugins` folder.
+2. **Destination folder** - this will be the folder where your new plugin will be created - typically this will be your `wp-content/plugins` folder.
 You can provide a path that is relative to the script, or an absolute path - either will work.

 ## What does this template give me?